Puerto Rico nears default as debt restructuring beckons

 “Our reading of the legal documents is that bondholders have very limited remedies,” said David Hitchcock, an analyst at S&P. “Puerto Rico could potentially just ignore the bondholders.”

+Whether Puerto Rico defaults may not be known until Monday.
+According to PFC documents, a payment falling on a weekend can be made on the next business day.

-Officials may give information after a scheduled meeting by a working group created by the governor which was ongoing.
+Officials may give information after a scheduled meeting by a working group created by the governor, set for 1 p.m.
+EDT (1700 GMT).